Woo Chul (Woochul) Shin

 South Korea

-* Built backend server and smart contracts for a blockchain-based crowdfunding service.
+* Built backend server and smart contracts for a Ethereum-based crowdfunding service.

 South Korea